 Of course the tale begins where it ends so that is not a mystery here.
 It is more about the trail of a young woman, fierce and independent, smitten and obsessed with a man not her husband.
 She is wading neck-deep in passion and lunacy, confusing love with lust and lust with possession, breaking into momentary sanity now and then, till the final revelation that we are all supposed to discover including her.
 And perhaps a bit of that is known too.
 Adultery is an old institution.
 It’s outcome, however, may vary over time.

 ‘What..?’ says the bumbling boyfriend before he manages an angle oblique enough to let him peer into the gap between my face and the pages.
-Then it hits him, how could it have escaped him or anyone, the big, bold title of the chapter I was engrossed in, ‘Kiss Me, Honey, Honey, Kiss Me!’
+Then it hits him, how could it have escaped him, the big, bold title of the chapter I was engrossed in, ‘Kiss Me, Honey, Honey, Kiss Me!’

 How could have that escaped anyone but me?

-I feel belittled, or at least I think I feel I am belittled.
+I feel belittled.
+It is as if my tailbone has gone bushy and spilled out.
 I am an ostracized citizen returned to the boulevard.
 I am a Dormouse in the midst of Queens and Kings of Hearts.

-As for me, I am just a half-grizzled head, marooned between the lagoons of forever that is youth and nowhere that is where we are all headed to, whom if you pass by as you alight this slow train to the beach, I am now reading a chapter called, ‘The Shoop Shoop Song (It’s in His Kiss)’.
+As for me, I am just a half-grizzled head, marooned between the lagoons of forever that is youth and nowhere that is where we are all headed to, whom if you pass by as you alight this slow train to the beach, you’d find reading a chapter called, ‘The Shoop Shoop Song (It’s in His Kiss)’.